dword1511/raspiraw/README.md

 Build instructions
 ==================

-Run ``make``, you will need a working Internet connection on the first run.
+Just run ``make``, you will need a working Internet connection on the first run.

+**IMPORTANT NOTE**: raspi_dng does not work correctly on the RPI itself, since the color-matrix is not stored correctly in the dng-file (negative values are stored as zeros).
+This is due to a problem within the tiff-library.
+So it is recommended to download the image-files to a PC and to convert the files there.
+Help on this issue is highly welcome.

 Usage